Faust.js Framework Guide

 The build step will not override the folder.

-While our Node infrastructure will support path-based revalidation on-demand, this revalidation will currently not extend to edge cached versions of that path, nor will they apply to all instances of your front-end application (if scaled beyond a single instance).
-This is under active investigation by our engineering team.
+While our Node infrastructure will support either time-based or path-based (on-demand) revalidation of the primary Next.js instance, this revalidation will currently not extend to edge cached versions of that path, nor will they apply to all instances of your application if it has scaled beyond a single instance.
+Many customers are using ISR successfully, but it can lead to inconsistencies in certain cases.

 Visit the Faust.js documentationfor more in depth details on framework features.